ucdavis-bioinformatics-training/2021-December-Metagenomics-and-Metatranscriptomics/data_analysis/00-project_setup_mm.md

 # Project Setup

-Let's set up a project directory for the week, and talk a bit about project philosophy..
+First login to tadpole.genomecenter.ucdavis.edu using your computing account the way you did yesterday for the Intro to command line section.
+Then let's set up a project directory for the week, and talk a bit about project philosophy..

 ##  Creating a Project Directory